Stencyl/stencylpedia/crash-course-2/Step 7.md

 <a href="http://static.stencyl.com/pedia2/ch1/cc2/no-movement.swf">![Test Demo](http://static.stencyl.com/pedia2/playitnow.png)</a>

 We'll get to using the Explosion sound effect that we uploaded earlier when we handle destroying the Enemy ships.
-Now it’s time to move on to an Events that will let the player move the Ship using keyboard keys.
+Now it’s time to move on to an Event that will let the player move the Ship using keyboard keys.

 ***